CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/05-misc.md

 ### Batch inserts

 You've probably also noticed by now that it's possible to add multiple rows with a single INSERT.
-Application developers typically won't need to carry these out, but it's good to know that it's possible.
-And, if a batch insert is carried out within a transaction and a conflict or error takes place on, say, the last row to be inserted, a rollback will take the database back to a point where none of the rows have been inserted, even if all of them but the last were successful.
+Many application developers won't need to carry these out themselves, but it's good to know that it's possible.
+And, if a batch insert is executed within a transaction and a conflict or error takes place on, say, the last row to be inserted, a rollback will take the database back to a point where none of the rows have been inserted - even if all of them except the last were successful.